mrcobranza2025/user-services/README.md

 - Python 3

 ## 💁‍♀️ How to use
+- Create virtual env with `virtualenv venv -p 3`
+- Activate virtual env with `source venv/bin/activate`

-- Clone locally and install packages with pip using `pip install -r requirements.txt`
+- Install packages with pip using `pip install -r requirements.txt`
-- Run locally using `hypercorn main:app --reload`
+- Run locally using `hypercorn src.main:app`

 ## 📝 Notes